1stvamp/memorised/python/memorised/README.rst

 ``memorised`` is a python module containing handy ``python-memcached`` decorators and utils.
-Specifically the ``memorise`` decorator allows you to quickly and simply add memcache caching to any function of method.
+Specifically the ``memorise`` decorator allows you to quickly and simply add memcache caching to any function or method.

 Installation
 ============